Last updated on October 23rd, 2024 at 10:28 am

 There is an immense increase in food and alcohol consumed at parties and gatherings over the Christmas holidays.
 Australian people will also take the opportunity to exchange gifts and Christmas cards during these festivities.

-3. Attend church
+3. Attend Church

-On Christmas Eve, many Australian families attend church to pray and sing carols.
+On Christmas Eve, many Australian families attend church to celebrate Jesus by praying and singing carols.
 Many events, readings, plays, and ceremonies take place in Christian and Catholic churches in the days leading up to Christmas.
-Like in many parts of the Northern Hemisphere and the rest of the world, some Christmas Eve church services occur at midnight to welcome Christmas morning.

-4. Santa is coming to town!
+4. Santa is Coming to Town!

-The 25th day of December, the official day of Christmas in Australia, is the day that Santa Claus visits children around the country.
 Australian families leave out cookies the night before for Santa as a thank-you for delivering their presents and filling their stockings with all kinds of surprises.
 Some people also put out carrots for Santa’s reindeer.

 Santa Claus in Australia often looks similar to how he does in other countries with his red suit and thick white beard.
 However, you may also see a fun twist on the figure — surfing Santa.